btcven/locha/documentation/en/chapter_xx.md

 This was the basic test between two nodes inside radio frequency coverage.\
 Now we are going to try to reach a third node C without RF coverage  sending a route request and then sending a __UDP__ message to test the built route and demostrate the routing process between nodes with more than one hop between them.

-When node A send a __RREQ__, node B get this one and recreate and forward a new RREQ, node C is the target then it will need  to reply with RREP message,Node B again receive a new message but in this case the message is from node C and is the type RREP and it will need to reply by recreating RREP message to node A from node C,  notice on every hop the __hop_limit__ is decreasing its value.
+When node A send a __RREQ__, node B get this one and recreate and forward a new RREQ, node C is the target then it will need  to reply with RREP message,Node B again receive a new message but in this case the message is from node C and is of type RREP message and it will need to reply by recreating RREP message to node A from node C ,  notice on every hop the __hop_limit__ is decreasing its value.

 ##### Table 2